deliveroo/deliveroo.engineering/_guidelines/services.md

 >> architecture.

-For instance, imagining a resource (the API term matching "domain concept") named `bookings` that references a resource named `property`, you'd want this type of API:
+For instance, imagining a resource (the API term matching "domain concept") named `bookings` that references a resource named `hotel`, you'd want this type of API:

 ```json